 The IAEA, based in Vienna, was established in 1957.
-It now has 167 member states.
-Its principal decision-making organs are the General Conference and the 35-state Board of Governors.
+It now has 170 member states.
+Its principal decision making organs are the General Conference and the 35 state Board of Governors.
 Since 1 December 2009, the post of Director General has been held by Yukiya Amano of Japan.
-The IAEA’s budget for 2016 totalled around 361 million euros, financed by contributions from the member states.
-In addition, there is a fund for technical cooperation amounting to some 84.5 million euros.
+The IAEA’s budget for 2017 totalled around 366 million euros, financed by contributions from the member states.
+In addition, there is a fund for technical cooperation amounting to some 85 million euros.

-In December 2005, the IAEA and its then Director General, Dr Mohamed ElBaradei, were awarded the Nobel Peace Prize for their important and politically not easy work.
+In December 2005, the IAEA and its then Director General, Dr Mohamed ElBaradei, were awarded the Nobel Peace Prize for their important work, which is not easy politically.

 The Federal Republic of Germany became a member of the IAEA in 1957 and has been continuously represented on the Board of Governors since 1972.
-Germany is the third largest contributor after the United States and Japan, providing 6.9% of the Agency’s regular budget.
+Germany is the fourth largest contributor after the United States, Japan and China, providing 6.1% of the Agency’s regular budget.
 In addition, Germany provides voluntary contributions, mainly to support international cooperation projects with the IAEA in the field of nuclear security.

 Comprehensive Safeguards Agreements and Additional Protocol

 The Safeguards Agreements make all movements of declared fissionable material (the process from import or extraction to the disposal of nuclear material) in a country subject to controls.
-When non-declared nuclear activities were discovered in Iraq, if not before, it became clear that this was not enough.
+At the latest when non declared nuclear activities were discovered in Iraq, it became clear that this was not enough.
 Consequently, the IAEA worked on an Additional Protocol to the Safeguards Agreement, which was adopted by the IAEA Board of Governors in 1997.
 This Protocol enables the IAEA to provide assurances that there is no evidence of undeclared activities within a country’s nuclear sector, meaning that all nuclear material in that country is being used solely for peaceful purposes.

-By February 2016, a total of 146 countries had signed the Additional Protocol, and it had entered into force in 129 (including Germany and all EU member states).
-Germany is working – as is the entire EU – to ensure that the Additional Protocol becomes the accepted norm in the non-proliferation regime.
+By May 2018, a total of 148 countries had signed the Additional Protocol, and it had entered into force in 132 of them (including Germany and all EU member states).
+Germany is working – as is the entire EU – to ensure that the Additional Protocol becomes the accepted norm in the non proliferation regime.

 Secure fuel supplies and a multilateral nuclear fuel cycle

-Uranium enrichment and the reprocessing of spent fuel rods are dual-use technologies: this means that they are important for the production of fuel rods for use in civilian nuclear power stations and research reactors but are also essential for the construction of nuclear weapons.
+Uranium enrichment and the reprocessing of spent fuel rods are dual use technologies: this means that they are important for the production of fuel rods for use in civilian nuclear power stations and research reactors but are also essential for the construction of nuclear weapons.
 On the one hand, nuclear plant operators need a reliable supply of fuel rods.
-On the other hand, however, the international community has a strong interest in ensuring that this legitimate civilian purpose is not being used as a front for military objectives.
+On the other hand, however, it is very much in the international community’s interest to ensure that this legitimate civilian purpose is not being used as a front for military objectives.
 A multilateral nuclear fuel cycle could contribute to a safer fuel supply and reduce the risks of proliferation, the idea being that there is a better chance of creating transparency and preventing abuse if several states hold joint responsibility.

-One concrete project in this regard is the “international fuel bank”, the IAEA Low Enriched Uranium (LEU) Bank, currently being set up by the IAEA in Kazakhstan.
-From the end of 2017, the LEU Bank is intended to have its own stocks of low enriched uranium which it can sell to IAEA member states if their fuel supplies cannot be guaranteed in another way, i.e. by the world market.
+The IAEA community has already moved closer to this goal with the establishment of an “international fuel bank”.
+The IAEA Low Enriched Uranium (LEU) Bank opened in Kazakhstan on 29 August 2017.
+The LEU Bank has its own stocks of low enriched uranium which it can sell to IAEA member states in future if their fuel supplies cannot be guaranteed in another way, i.e. by the world market.
 This additional degree of security of supply is intended to motivate countries not to build up their own national enrichment capacities.

 The security of nuclear power stations and nuclear material